-Guide to the Olympieion: Things to Do, Tickets & History
+Guide to the Olympieion (Temple of Zeus): Things to Do, Tickets, History

-The Olympieion was built over 2,600 years ago in honor of Zeus, the father of the gods.
-It is one of the most imposing and important temples of ancient Greece.
+The Olympieion, also known as Temple of Zeus, was built over 2,600 years ago in honor of Zeus, the father of the gods.
+It is one of the most imposing and important temples of Ancient Greece.
 The impressive temple ruins near the Acropolis are now one of the top 10 things to do in Athens.

-In this complete guide, read everything you need to know before your visit, including the history, the sights, admission, tickets and more.
+In this complete guide, read everything you need to know before your visit, including the history, the sights, admission, tickets and tours, and more.

 Let's dive in!

 Admission to the Olympieion is free for children under 5, EU citizens under 25 and visitors with a disability.
-Tickets are available at the ticket counters on site and online in our store.
-As queues can form, especially in high season, it is recommended to buy a ticket without queuing.
+Tickets are available at the ticket counters on site and online in our ticket shop.
+As queues can form, especially in high season, it is recommended to buy a skip-the-line-ticket online in advance.

 The Olympieion is very centrally located, only 500 meters from the Acropolis.
 It can therefore be reached on foot from many sights.

-It is also very easy to get there by public transport, hop-on hop-off bus or cab.
+It is also very easy to get there by public transport, hop-on hop-off bus or taxi.

 Visitors arriving from the cruise port in Piraeus can go to the nearby metro station "Piraeus" and get on the M1 line.
 A one-way ticket is sufficient for the approximately 18-minute ride to the "Omonia" station.
 There change to metro line M2 and ride another 4 minutes to "Akropoli".
 From there it is only a 4-minute walk to the Olympieion.